Panoramic Multimodal Semantic Occupancy Prediction for Quadruped Robots: Related Work

 \textbf{Camera-centric methods.} Due to the low cost and rich semantics of RGB images, camera-based occupancy prediction receives significant attention.
 Early work, such as MonoScene~\cite{cao2022monoscene}, explores semantic scene completion from a single image, while subsequent approaches extend to multi-camera surround-view settings with transformer-based and view transformation mechanisms~\cite{huang2023tpvformer,wei2023surroundocc,li2023voxformer,yu2023flashocc,huang2024gaussianformer}.
-To improve efficiency or reduce annotation dependency, recent studies investigate self-supervised learning, compact voxel querying, coarse-to-fine reasoning, and instance-level modeling~\cite{huang2024selfocc,ma2024cotr,li2025voxdet,oh2025_3d_prototype}.
+To improve efficiency or reduce annotation dependence, recent studies investigate self-supervised learning, compact voxel querying, coarse-to-fine reasoning, and instance-level modeling~\cite{huang2024selfocc,ma2024cotr,li2025voxdet,oh2025_3d_prototype}.
+Beyond autonomous driving, emerging studies have begun to investigate occupancy perception for embodied robotic platforms.
+OneOcc~\cite{shi2025oneocc} introduces a vision-only panoramic occupancy framework for legged robots, while other methods study stereo occupancy for humanoids and monocular occupancy in sidewalk scenes~\cite{guo2026humanoid_omniocc,ma2026monocular}.